MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/feedback.md

 ## Getting support for problems with Office

-If you're having a problem with deploying Office, such as getting an error message or something isn't working, you can try one of these Microsoft resources to get an answer:
+If you're having a problem with deploying Office, such as getting an error message or something isn't working, we recommend that you use one of these Microsoft resources to get assistance:
 - [Answers forum](https://answers.microsoft.com/)
 - [Tech Community](https://techcommunity.microsoft.com/)
 - [Support](https://support.microsoft.com/contactus)